Adobe PhotoDeluxe: Adobe PhotoDeluxe 3.0

-Adobe PhotoDeluxe Home Edition (also known as 4.0)
+Adobe PhotoDeluxe Home Edition (4.0)

-Adobe PhotoDeluxe Home Edition(aka 4.0): The 4th version was created by the makers of Photoshop.
+Version 4.0 was created by the makers of Photoshop.
 It had advanced abilities such as tools to add animation, voice, and music to a picture.
 It also had features to restore photos to their original position.

 History

 Adobe PhotoDeluxe 1.0 was released in 1996 for Macintosh computers, initially retailing for an MSRP of $49.
 The software did quite well, reportedly selling over a million copies by February of the next year, primarily due to bundles with companies like Apple and Hewlett-Packard.
 PhotoDeluxe was primarily advertised to consumers as a way to do basic photo manipulation, such as cropping and rotating images, or creating simple cards and calendars.
 PhotoDeluxe 2.0 was released in 1997, and was the last version of PhotoDeluxe that Adobe made that worked on Macs.
-PhotoDeluxe 2.0 became the “number one selling consumer photo-editing software product in the world.”
-PhotoDeluxe 3.0 was released in 1998, where it was rebranded as “3.0 Home Edition”, as Adobe released PhotoDeluxe Business Edition later that year for a higher price.
+PhotoDeluxe 2.0 became the "number one selling consumer photo-editing software product in the world."
+PhotoDeluxe 3.0 was released in 1998, where it was rebranded as "3.0 Home Edition", as Adobe released PhotoDeluxe Business Edition later that year for a higher price.
 PhotoDeluxe Home Edition, unofficially called PhotoDeluxe 4.0, was released in 1999 and was the last version of PhotoDeluxe to be released.
-Adobe officially cancelled PhotoDeluxe on July 8, 2002, with support being officially cancelled in mid-2003.
-In their notice about cancelling PhotoDeluxe, Adobe cites the presence of Photoshop and Photoshop Elements as reasons for cancelling PhotoDeluxe line.
+Adobe officially cancelled PhotoDeluxe on July 8, 2002, citing the presence of Photoshop and Photoshop Elements, with support being officially cancelled in mid-2003.
 No version of PhotoDeluxe is compatible with Windows 10, rendering the program obsolete.